Zhiar Ali: Rasan lawsuit

 On February 22, 2021, it was announced that a lawsuit had been filed against Rasan by a member of the Islamist Kurdistan Justice Group, who argued that the organization's advocacy for local LGBT+ rights was "against the values of the Kurdish culture."
 In response, Rasan stated that they would defend themselves against the lawsuit in court and that they work for the rights of all individuals equally.
-Ali spoke out against the MP during a live Rudaw interview, defending the rights of the LGBT+ community and stating that the MP's accusations were "baseless and not based on any scientific evidence."
-He emphasized that the promotion of LGBT+ rights is a fundamental aspect of human rights and should be respected and protected by the government and society.
+Ali spoke out against the MP, describing the accusations as "baseless and not based on any scientific evidence."

-Later, the Iraqi Parliament managed to pass a law making it illegal for healthcare providers to effectively help LGBT individuals and punishes activists and LGBT people by fines and imprisonment.
-Ali said in a statement to Middle East Eye: "We will no longer be able to speak out about the discrimination and violence we face without the fear of being prosecuted."
+In 2022, a bill was proposed in the Kurdistan Region's parliament that would ban advocacy for LGBT rights, punishable by fines and imprisonment.
+Ali was among the activists who condemned the bill, telling Middle East Eye: "We will no longer be able to speak out about the discrimination and violence we face without the fear of being prosecuted."